 I also had their bibimbap, which is served sizzling hot to the table.
 The rice gets beautifully crunchy as it stays in contact with the stone bowl.
 The vegetables have a fresh, crunchy vibrancy, and their seitan is consistently phenomenal.

-And of course, if you’re not there on a Sunday, their regular menu also offers loads of tasty things like seitan andouille tacos, vegan chorizo tacos, masa fries, and potato poblano tacos.
+The picture above of a tofu scramble was from their Sunday brunch, which sadly, is now a thing of the past.
+However, there are lots of vegan options on their regular menu with tasty things like seitan andouille tacos, vegan chorizo tacos, masa fries, and potato poblano tacos.
 (To make the potato poblano tacos vegan, sub the creamy topping with spicy Vegenaise instead.)

 There are a couple of places in the Iowa City area with vegan cupcakes, and Molly’s is one of them.